Draft & Verify: Lossless Large Language Model Acceleration via Self-Speculative Decoding: Method

-In such cases, Bayesian optimization can be employed to tackle this problem \cite{jones1998efficient}.
-As shown in \Cref{fig:bo}, it iteratively selects new inputs $\boldsymbol z^*$ for evaluation, based on a surrogate model of the objective function and an acquisition function.
+To tackle this, we employ Bayesian optimization \cite{jones1998efficient}.
+As shown in \Cref{fig:bo}, it iteratively selects new inputs $\boldsymbol z^*$ for evaluation, based on a surrogate model of the objective function, i.e.~Gaussian process \cite{rasmussen2006gaussian}, and an acquisition function.
 The latter balances exploration (testing inputs where the model's prediction is uncertain) and exploitation (testing inputs where the model anticipates a favorable result).
-Gaussian process is utilized as the surrogate model \cite{rasmussen2006gaussian}.
 This procedure continues until a predetermined number of iterations is reached.
-We use the obtained $\boldsymbol z^*$ to accelerate text generation, and $\boldsymbol z^*$ is fixed for each model without further updating.
+We use the obtained $\boldsymbol z^*$ to accelerate text generation, and $\boldsymbol z^*$ is fixed for each model (i.e.,~generating draft model at model-level) without further updating.
+When the draft model's target tasks vary significantly, task-level optimization is more appropriate to achieve good performance.
+Specifically, building the development set of optimization process from a single data source to mitigate inter-task interference.

-Our empirical findings validate the effectiveness of this approach.
-Furthermore, this entire procedure only involves forward passes, making it highly memory and compute-efficient.

-\paragraph{Discussion} We use skipping intermediate layers as a straightforward method to accelerate the drafting stage.
-However, it is worth noting that there are other potential strategies to accelerate drafting, such as quantization and structured pruning.
-While such compression techniques could potentially enhance the drafting stage's speed, they do not provide a speed-up proportional to the compression ratio.
-Moreover, since a standalone copy of the quantized or pruned model parameters need be stored, they might require additional memory overhead.
-This requirement contradicts a key advantage in our approach, namely no extra memory overhead.
-Therefore, we adopt layer skipping in our approach.
-Future research could explore other drafting techniques that uphold these benefits while enhancing speed.
+In addition, while we here adopt skipping intermediate layers as a simple yet effective strategy to expedite the drafting stage, our scheme can be integrated with quantization \cite{dettmers2022llm} and sparsification \cite{sun2023wanda} to further reduce resource consumption, as detailed in \Cref{apd:adaption}.